Exchange Program to the US

 After the interviews are completed, all applicants are ranked in order of preference by the Commission to determine the nominations for Fellowships/Grants that will be forwarded to the Kosciuszko Foundation Board.

 In addition to academic excellence, the Kosciuszko Foundation is also looking for ambassadorial skills and a desire to further the Kosciuszko Foundation’s mission upon return to Poland.
+We are looking for someone who can convince the committee that he or she:

 Candidates are selected based on various factors, which may include but are not limited to: